openedx/edx-documentation/en_us/shared/preface.rst

 Source team is working on with the community.

 The pull request dashboard_  is a visualization of the count and age of the pull requests (PRs) assigned to teams at edX.
-Click the bars in this chart to get more information about the PRs.
+Select the bars in this chart to get more information about the PRs.

 The `edx-tools`_ wiki lists publicly shared tools for working with the edX